 - The contest to replace David Cameron as Conservative Party leader and prime minister starts today.
-Candidates can put their name into contention from 6 PM local time tonight.

 - Labour will probably have to call a leadership election of its own after Jeremy Corbyn lost the support of 172 out of 229 lawmakers in a confidence vote.

 - Former leader Ed Miliband and former interim leader Harriet Harman have urged Corbyn to stand down.

 Nicholas Soames, a Conservative Party lawmaker who became something of a Twitter sensation during the referendum campaign with his witty takedowns of the arguments from the leave side, has thrown his support behind Boris Johnson, writing that he will be a great prime minister.

 Britain’s decision to leave the EU has provoked a “revolt of the millennials,” argues Adam Lent.
 The choice before Britain now is whether it will be a nation shaped by “open minds, a spirit of solidarity and a love of diversity and free choice” or one shaped by “willful ignorance, division and narrowness.”

 Is this the country of the sour bigot Katie Hopkins and that toy-town Trump, Nigel Farage, or a land fit for the big-hearted and generous-spirited?

 The Conservative Home website polled 1,315 party members to gather their thoughts on the leadership race.

 Theresa May finished top with 29 percent against 28 percent for Boris Johnson.
 The impressive Andrea Leadsom was in joint third place with Liam Fox (both 13 percent).
 Steven Crabb got 9 percent support.